-The Midland Institute of Mining Engineers (MIMinE) celebrated its 150th year in 2007 and has a current membership of approximately 800 members in the UK and overseas.
+The Midland Institute of Mining Engineers (MIMinE) celebrated its 150th year in 2007 and has a current membership of over 800 members in the UK and overseas.
 Most MIMinE members are also members of Institute of Materials, Minerals and Mining (IOM3) but for some people, particularly those who are retired or who no longer need to retain their Engineering Council honors but do still wish to remain in touch with the Institute and with the industry then membership of MIMinE is now available.

 Our technical meetings continue to be interspersed with occasions of a more social nature and opportunities for networking.